Tony Taylor (footballer, born 1989)

-Alejandro Antonio "Tony" Taylor (born July 13, 1989) is a Panamanian professional footballer who plays as a striker.
+Alejandro Antonio "Tony" Taylor (born July 13, 1989) is a professional footballer who plays as a striker.

 Born in the United States, his parents are of Panamanian descent and he was called up to the Panama national football team for the first time in September 2016.

 Club career

 Youth and amateur

 Taylor was born in Long Beach, California, but grew up in Jacksonville, Florida, and attended Bishop Kenny High School, moving on to play one year of college soccer at the University of South Florida, before transferring to Jacksonville University as a sophomore.
 As a Dolphin, Taylor helped the team achieve one of the best seasons in the program's history.
 In 2008, with the help of Taylor, the Dolphins went 7–2 in the Atlantic Sun and won the conference tournament.
 In the NCAA tournament the Dolphins defeated Louisville in their first round matchup with Taylor providing a goal and an assist.
 He left Jacksonville after his sophomore year, and travelled to Europe intending to turn professional.
 He trained with Norwegian club IK Start, playing in a pre-season friendly, before signing with Traffic Sports of Brazil.

 During his college years Taylor played for the Central Florida Kraze in the USL Premier Development League, netting 10 goals in seven games, and being named finalist for U-19 PDL player of the year.
 He was also a member of Jacksonville-based USASA club Lynch's FC's run to the first round of the US Open Cup in 2009.